 Since Darn Tough socks will likely last you a very long time, they do have the edge in terms of long-term value, despite the upfront cost.
 Another disadvantage for Darn Tough is that you’ll also need to line-dry them.
 Since Smartwool also suffers from this issue it’s not a huge factor in comparing the two, but something to be aware of before buying.

 Tips on choosing the right hiking socks

 Sock choice is a personal preference but when it comes to choosing a new pair of hiking socks, you need to consider a few things.
-The main thing you need to factor in is the climate of where you will be hiking as you don’t want your feet to be too hot or cold.
-If you are unsure of the thickness you require, midweight is your best option as it’s versatile for many conditions.
+The main thing you need to factor in is the climate of where you’ll be hiking as you don’t want your feet to be too hot or cold.
+If you’re unsure of the thickness you need, midweight is your best option as it’s versatile and can be suitable for many conditions.

-You will also need to consider how long you will be wearing the socks for and the length of the sock you require.
-Crew length socks are ideal for wearing with hiking boots whereas quarter-length socks are great for hiking with trail runners.
+You’ll also need to consider how long you will be wearing the socks and the length of the sock you need.
+Crew-length socks are ideal for wearing with hiking boots whereas quarter-length socks are great for hiking with trail runners.

 Smartwool vs Darn Tough

-And don’t forget you can check out the rest of our blog for more tips, tricks, and gear reviews from the trail.
-Until next time!
+Choosing a suitable outdoor activity sock can be tricky, so we hope this Darn Tough vs. Smartwool explainer made things a little easier.
+Why not check out the rest of our blog for more tips, tricks, and gear reviews from the trail?

 We’re braced for a full-on sock war in the comments – do let us know which brand is your favorite!